This book looks at some of the things involved in designing great learning experiences:

 Skills require practice.
 Learn strategies for helping your learners get the practice they need to develop those skills.

 Chapter 8: Design for Motivation

-If you’ve ever heard a learner say the words “I know, but…” then you are probably not dealing with a knowledge gap, but rather a motivational one.
-Learn strategies for getting your learners not only to learn more, but also to do more.
+If you’ve ever heard a learner say the words “I know, but…” then you are probably dealing not with a knowledge gap but with a motivation gap.
+Learn strategies for getting your learners to not only learn more but also do more.